Finland’s relations and development cooperation in Tanzania

 Goals of Finland’s development cooperation in Tanzania in 2021–2024

-In 2021–2024, Finland’s bilateral cooperation in Tanzania will focus on promoting active citizenship as well as on supporting improved forest-based livelihoods and climate resilience.
+In 2021–2024, Finland’s bilateral cooperation in Tanzania will focus on promoting democracy, good governance and gender equality as well as on supporting improved forest-based livelihoods and climate resilience.
 The financial frame for 2021–2024 is approximately EUR 56 million.
+Some of the Country Strategy’s objectives were reformulated in 2023 to respond to Tanzania’s changed political context and its more open operating environment.

 In the previous programming period in 2016–2019, Finland concentrated on improving the operation of the public sector and employment and businesses.

-Finland directs its development cooperation to measures that protect the operating space for civil society, support the appointment of women in leadership roles, help to provide services for people who suffer from gender-based violence, and strengthens the tax administration.
+Finland directs its development cooperation to measures that support the appointment of women in leadership roles, help to provide services for people who suffer from gender-based violence, and strengthen the tax administration.

-• Women have improved opportunities of participation in leading roles in society
+• Women and persons with disabilities have improved opportunities of participation in leading roles in society

 • People who have experienced sexual and gender-based violence have better access to support services